-Your mortgage, not the state, will require you to carry home insurane in Georgia.
+Your mortgage lender, not the state, may require you to carry home insurance in Georgia.

-Homeowners rates in Georgia are high because of the propensity for hurricanes and other water damage.
-These risks make business in Georgia more expensive for insurance companies and thus more expensive for customers
+Homeowners rates in Georgia are high because of the likelihood of hurricanes and water damage.
+These risks make business in Georgia more expensive for insurance companies and thus more expensive for customers.

 Since hurricanes can cause calamitous damage and demolish buildings entirely, insurers remain unwilling to assume the full risk of hurricanes as a whole.
-If you own a house in Georgia, there could be increased risk of suffering hurricane damage.
-In fact, 8, 887 single-family homes are at extreme risk of hurricane damage in Georgia.*
+If you own a house in Georgia, you could face elevated risk of hurricane damage.
+In fact, 8,887 single-family homes are at extreme risk of hurricane damage in Georgia.*